Instawork/hyperview/docs/reference_behavior_attributes.md

 > Use `href="#"` to close the modal without reloading or knowing the URL of the previous screen.

+If the element triggering the close navigation is a [`<form>`](/docs/reference_form) or contained in a `<form>` element, the form's data will be serialized as query parameters and included in the request.
+The form data has no effect when the href refers to a local `<screen>` element.

 ### `navigate`

 The `navigate` navigation action will either push a screen onto the stack, or unwind the stack to a screen loaded from the given URL.